ISS-CDACK/CCTF/README.md

 # Requirements

-In order to host the CTF properly in a web server the following requirements should be satisfied.
+In order to host the CCTF properly in a web server the following requirements should be satisfied.

 ## Software requirements